google/groupavail/README.md

 ```
 clasp create --type standalone GroupAvail
 ```
+Modify Environment.js to your org or individual values.
+This can also be done in the Apps Script IDE before deploying the app.

 And to push the files into App Script:
 ```
 clasp push
 ```
-Note that some files are not valid for Apps Script and not pushed due to inclusing in .`claspignore`.
+Note that some files are not valid for pushing to Apps Script and not pushed as a result of  inclusion in .`claspignore`.

 Once the project is pushed, you can open it in the IDE, deploy to your Gmail envirnment and test (and later publish for all users in your organization's Marketplace if desired.)